infogulch/xtemplate/README.md

 - `.Template` evaluate the template name with the given context and return the result as a string.
 - `.Funcs` returns a list of all the custom FuncMap funcs that are available to call.
 Useful in combination with the `try` func.
 - `.Config` is a map of config strings set in the Caddyfile.
 See [Config](#-config).
-- `.ServeContent $path $modtime $content`, like `.ServeFile`, discards any template content rendered so far, and responds to the request with the raw string `$content`.
-Intended to serve rendered documents by responding with 304 Not Modified by coordinating with the client on `$modtime`.

 ### 📐 Functions